-The long-anticipated Jean Sweeney Open Space Park in Alameda took down the construction gates and welcomed the public last week.
+We are so happy to see Jean Sweeney Open Space Park in Alameda back in action.
 It was a stormy weekend for an outdoor park trip, but Alameda residents were not thwarted by the weather.
 The park was teeming with families admiring the awesome new play space.

 Visiting Sweeney Park in Alameda